jroettenbacher/phd_base/docs/processing.rst

 #. ~~Update namelist in the ``{yyyymmdd}`` folder with the decorrelation length~~ |rarr| not needed as it is calculated by ecRad internally
 #.
 Run :ref:`processing:ecrad_write_input_files.py`
 #.
 Run :ref:`processing:ecrad_execute_IFS.sh` with options which runs ecRad for each file in ``ecrad_input``
 #.
+Run :ref:`processing:ecrad_merge_files.py` to generate merged input and output files for and from the ecRad simulation
-Run :ref:`processing:ecrad_processing.py` to generate merged input and output files for and from the ecRad simulation
+#.
+Run :ref:`processing:ecrad_processing.py` to generate one merged file from input and output files for and from the ecRad simulation with additional variables
+#.
+Run :ref:`processing:ecrad_merge_radiative_properties.py` to generate one merged radiative properties file from the single files given by the ecRad simulation

 IFS Download
 ^^^^^^^^^^^^